Slimming World - 20 Tips for Shopping on a Budget and how to reduce your weekly groceries spending.

 Also choose ground meats over cuts of meat.
 While extra lean beef is usually more expensive than just regular mince, it is still cheaper overall than say a cut of beef.

-9. Limit packaged and processed convenience foods and buy generic foods.
+9. Limit packaged and processed convenience foods and instead buy generic food items.

 When at the grocery store, avoid the middle aisles.
 Those are the ones filled with all the unnecessary packaged and processed food.
 Instead, stick to the outer aisle where the fresh produce is and you won't be tempted by the unhealthy stuff.
 All that processed, packaged food can be super expensive too and all adds up on your shopping budget.